More than Forgiven (Romans 5:1-11)

 The technical term for this is justification.
 What it means is this: because of Jesus, God declares us not guilty.
 Despite the fact that we were born in sin, and we’re guilty of sin, God declares us not guilty because he placed our guilt on Jesus Christ.
 Not only are we declared not guilty, but it means that when God looks at us, he doesn’t see all the wrong things that we’ve done.
 When God looks at us, he sees the righteousness of his own Son.

-If you’re not a Christian, you need to understand – your relationship with God isn’t about what you could do, because you could never do enough.
+If you're not a Christian, it's important to know that your relationship with God isn't based on your actions, as you can never do enough.
 It’s impossible.
 It’s about what Jesus has already done for you.
-You don’t have to do anything but respond to what Jesus had already done for you, by giving his life to take away the punishment for your sin and to give you eternal life.
+Simply respond to what Jesus has done for you by accepting His sacrifice, which paid for your sins and offers you eternal life.
 Your response is to accept this gift, and to follow him for the rest of your life.

-When we come to celebrate Communion in a few minutes, we’re celebrating what Jesus did for us.
+When we come to celebrate communion in a few minutes, we’re celebrating what Jesus did for us.
 We’re celebrating the face that through his death and resurrection, we’re declared not guilty.
 When God looks at you, he doesn’t see all the wrong things that you’ve done.
 He sees the righteousness of his own Son.
-The truth about you is that no matter what you’ve done, you can be declared not guilty not because of what you’ve done, but because of what Jesus has already done for you.
+You can be declared not guilty not for your actions, but because of what Jesus has done for you.

 More than Forgiven